-5.2.14 Energy Management and Lighting MANDATORY REQUIREMENT
+5.3.14 Energy Management and Lighting MANDATORY REQUIREMENTS

-a) Site layout and building design is to:
+(a) Site layout and building design is to:

 - Maximise natural cross flow ventilation.
-The building is to be designed to take advantage of the prevailing winds which are easterly in winter and south westerly in summer; - Minimise the length of any east and west facing façades wherever possible; - Provide adequate shading and protection from direct summer sun; and - Provide opportunities for winter sun to penetrate the building.
+The building is to be designed to take advantage of the prevailing winds which are easterly in winter and south westerly in summer; - Minimise the length of any east and west facing façades wherever possible; - Provide for adequate shading; and - Provide opportunities for winter sun to penetrate the building.